LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 ## Using the Python interface

 It only remains one final step.
-Navigate to the directory that the user specified in the variable `LAL_LIB_DIR`.
-Now copy the files
+This step depends on the minor version of Python you have.
+You need to help Python find LAL's `.dll` files

 	liblal.dll liblaldebug.dll

-into the directory that you specified in the variable `LAL_PY_INSTALL` so that python can load the DLLs correctly.
+Locate the destination directory of these files you chose when installing LAL from sources.
+In some minor versions of Python it suffices to add to the `PATH` environment variable of your system the path to these files.
+Furthermore, you need add to the `PYTHONPATH` environment variable the directory where the interface has been installed.
+This is the value that you gave to the directory that you gave to the variable `LAL_PY_INSTALL` so that python can find the `.py` files.